 While there are many theories as to why individuals may use alcohol and steroids, one is that steroid use causes a significant mood elevator in our bodies.
 When the feeling starts to wear off, the person using the substances mood deteriorates, creating a depressive state.
 The mood rebound is known as an “estrogen rebound,” as estrogen chemicals in the body respond to the increase in testosterone due to steroids.
 While in this depressive state, it’s common for individuals to seek out comfort from substances like alcohol.

-It seems that drowning your sorrows in a drink have been considered acceptable, but it can be hazardous for someone going through an estrogen rebound.
+It seems that drowning your sorrows in a drink has been considered acceptable, but it can be hazardous for someone going through an estrogen rebound.
 The consumption of beer and wine has been shown to change hormone levels, which enhances estrogen in the body.

 Enhancing estrogen can cause the person to feel worse, which contributes to using steroids and improving their mood.
 Mixing steroids and alcohol can cause a cycle of dependence on both substances without the person’s knowledge.